Mud mirror art: History

-The art form seems to date back 700 to 800 years originally done by the Kumbhar/Kunbhar community of Sindh, who were earthen pot-makers from Sindh.
-From pots, they moved the art form to larger canvases such as interior and exterior walls of homes.
+The art form seems to date back 700 to 800 years, originally done by the Kumbhar/Kunbhar community of Sindh, who were earthen pot-makers from Sindh.
+From pots, they moved the art form to larger canvases, such as interior and exterior walls of homes.

-Mud and Mirror Work is mainly done by the women of the Kumbhars, Rabari, Mutwa, and Marwada communities who do lippan.
-It is believed that lippan began with the intention of brightening homes that seemed morose and dull.
-The women are so experienced in this art form that they usually don’t draw or trace a pattern before beginning work.
-Rabari is the pastoral community of Kutch, living in the outskirts of its villages.
-They dwell in a few clusters of communal or family houses known as Bhungas which are designed and built to take care of their practical needs in the harsh climate of Kutch.
+Mud and Mirror Work is mainly done by the women of the Kumbhars, Rabari, Mutwa, and Marwada communities.
+It is believed that Lippan began with the intention of brightening homes that seemed morose and dull.
+The women are so experienced in this art form that they usually don't draw or trace a pattern before beginning work.
+Rabari is the pastoral community of Kutch, living on the outskirts of its villages.
+They dwell in a few clusters of communal or family houses known as Bhungas, which are designed and built to take care of their practical needs in the harsh climate of Kutch.